Parenting in KFL&A

 Did you know that two out of 1000 babies have hearing loss at birth?

-A free hearing screening is provided for all newborns in Ontario.
+Hearing screening is free for all newborns in Ontario.
 The tests are quick and comfortable.
 Some babies are tested at the hospital and others are tested in the community.
 Sometimes a second test is needed.

 Find more information at ontario.ca/InfantHearing